lenaprojects/lenaprojects/README.md

 Learn new tools fast and adapt even faster

-🧠 What I’m Learning
-I’m continuallly expanding my skills in:
+🧠 What I’m continuallly expanding my skills in:

 Agile & Scrum